wandeg/microsoft-graph-docs/api-reference/beta/resources/graph-manage-docs.md

 # Contribute content to the Microsoft Graph repository

-To contribute or edit content, you create a new branch from the Microsoft Graph repository.
-The following types of contribution are appropriate for a new branch:
+To contribute to or edit content, you create a new branch from the Microsoft Graph repository.
+Do not use a fork because it adds complexity in the content review stage.

-- New articles (and associated images)
-- Spelling and grammar edits on articles
-- Applying formatting changes across a large set of articles (e.g., applying a new copyright footer)

-Most of the information in the sections of this article can be found in [**GitHub Help**](http://help.github.com/) articles.
+Most of the information in the sections of this topic can be found in [**GitHub Help**](http://help.github.com/) articles.

 ## Create a new branch